PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 Most information around surveys says you’ve got to email those who are already invested in your brand.
 It’s good advice because those already invested in your brand are more likely to give accurate feedback.

-But if you’re a new business and haven’t yet built a base, there’s still steps you can take.
+But if you’re a new business and haven’t yet built a base, there are still steps you can take.

-Targeting is based on basic demographic filters so you might not get the perfect prospects answering your surveys, however, it’s better than having sweet “FA”.
+Targeting is based on basic demographic filters, so you might not get the perfect prospects answering your surveys, but it’s better than nothing.

 Amanda DiSilvestro has created a great guide on getting started with Google Surveys.
 You can check it out here.